 I’m a road tripper.
 I love putting the top down and taking off in my car (her name is Violet) with the wind blowing on my face.
 And my favorite roads?
 Definitely the curvy ones.
-Curves are just more interesting–in roads, in nature, in any kind of design (yes, including jewelry designs), and even (I’ve always thought) in hair.
+Curves are just more interesting–in roads, in nature, in any kind of design (yes, including jewelry designs).
+Even, I’ve always thought, in hair.
 Don’t get me started on perm stories from high school.
 Shiver.

 ABOVE: Serpentine road at Tianmen Mountain National Park, Zhangjiajie, Hunan, China 2014.
 Photo: Getty Images.

 When I’m making jewelry, straight lines are never as fun to create as curvy ones.
-Whether I’m dapping a circle of metal into a dome (hemisphere), coiling or spiraling a wire, or even cutting out metal shapes, I always prefer curves–loops, circles, coils, swirls–over straight.
-I think they add a sense of movement, of fun, of freedom, of interest to any jewelry design.
+Whether I’m dapping a circle of metal into a dome (hemisphere), coiling or spiraling a wire, or even cutting out metal shapes . . .
+I always prefer curves–loops, circles, coils, swirls–over straight.
+They add a sense of movement, of fun, of freedom, of interest to any jewelry design.

 It doesn’t take a lot of tools to create interesting curvy shapes for jewelry, either.
-Just by cleverly using pliers, you can create coiled, spiral shapes with wire and metal to add interest and movement to any of your jewelry designs–earrings, bracelets, rings, necklaces, even unique one-of-a-kind handmade chain.
-You can also form curved shapes using hammers and some mandrel form or stake underneath, or by using draw plates to make tubes.
+Just by cleverly using pliers, you can create coiled, spiral shapes with wire and metal to add interest and movement to any of your jewelry designs.
+It works for earrings, bracelets, rings, necklaces, even unique one-of-a-kind handmade chain.
+You can also form curved shapes using hammers and some mandrel form or stake underneath.
+You can even use draw plates to make tubes.
 And of course, you can saw spirals and curved shapes from metal sheet.

-Here are some basic, easy-to-make curvy shapes for jewelry making.
+Here are four basic, easy-to-make curvy shapes to inspire your jewelry making.

 |Spirals and swirls: Rolling wire into a spiral turns a long, straight, skinny, sometimes boring material into a substantial, curvy, more interesting jewelry design element with depth and dimension.
 Form the wire into a pointed spiral and you have a leaf; roll into a multi-layered spiral and you have a rose like these shown here; or wire together about five spirals and you have flower petals.
 Spirals turn flat wire into metal shapes and three-dimensional design elements.
 (Those are Cindy Wimmer’s Spiral Roses from Easy Wire 2010.)|